Psalms 2 Part 1

 c) We don’t need God in our Nation.

-d) And we have even gotten to the point where we think we don’t need God in our churches.
+d) And we have even gotten to the point where we think we don’t need God in our churches. - What is the most heartbreaking thing I ever see as a Christian?

 a) To see young people leave home and go to school, get a job, and/or get married.